 U.S. States, Ranked from Least to Most Fun

-It's not Delaware's size as the second smallest state in the U.S. that makes it less fun than others — remember this assessment is per capita and accounts for size.
+It's not Delaware's size as the second smallest state in the U.S. that makes it less fun than others.
 The First State has the second-fewest number of movie theaters and the most boring nightlife.
 (Yawn!)

 It also has some of the fewest restaurants, golf courses and performing arts theaters in the country, and its residents spend less than most states on recreation services.